ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

   - format: File format string.
 Choose one of ‘abaqus:fieldreport’, ‘ansys:prnsol’, ’ansys:rst’, or ‘nastran:f06’.
   - subcase: Optional subcase to read.
 Only valid for ‘nastran:f06’ format.
 (False,0) if not given in the F06 file.
   - load_factor: Optional load factor within substep of non-linear solution where the nodal solution should be taken from.
 Only valid for ‘nastran:f06’ format.
 (False,0) if not given in the F06 file.
-  - set: Result set for ANSYS RST files.
-None is last result set.
+  - set: Result set for ANSYS RST files. ``None`` is the last result set.
   - read_stresses_strains: Reads strain and stress results from the RST file (necessary to postprocess non-linear solutions).
   - ‘use_felyx_to_compute_pp_results’: Use ACP to compute strain and stress data.
   - use_solid_results: Maps solid element solution onto ‘Layered Solid Reference Surface’.